queer-community-allies/queer-community-allies/projects/index.md

 We support GSAs (gay straight alliances/gender sexuality alliances; student-led with a teacher-staff-counselor advisor) in local high schools.
 Posters, stickers, flags, buttons, masks, wrapped snacks, books, funds for supplies, crafting items, board games, cards, guest visits from affirming adults, contacts from local businesses who can partner for donations...
 If they don't have the resources for success, we try to help.
 Reach out via [email](mailto:contact@queercommunityallies.org) or our social media pages [@QueerCommunityAllies](https://queercommunityallies.org/social/) if you want to get involved, or if you are part of a local GSA looking for help. #AdoptaGSA

+To GSA student leaders and advisors, message us if you'd like any of the following!

+- {Game Library} We loan out games for 2 months at a time.
+You can reserve them ahead of time.
+Please take the best care of them you can so we can pass them along to other GSAs after you.
+- {Button Maker Library} A wonderful community member donated a pin-back button maker!
+We are available to bring it by to a meeting with ~50 blank buttons (about an hour of use).
+- Care package.
+It will have a mix of swag, snacks, flags, or stickers.
+Right now we have special book bags from FAM Utah!
+Book bundles include: If You Could Be Mine (Farizan), Simon vs The Homosapien Agenda (Albertalli), Felix Ever After (Callender), Dreadnought (Daniels).
+- Laminated small signs from SafeSpaceUT.
+A rainbow-colored circle with text 'You are safe welcome valued heard wanted respected here' on one side and letter from Utah State Board of Education on the other side 'RE: Clarification of Recent Changes to R277-474-3, School Instruction and Human Sexuality, General Provisions.'
+- An idea of your own!
+We've had GSAs request Halloween craft supplies, soda & snacks, and display items for school events.
+We want to be here to support YOUR goals, projects, and dreams!

 ## Classroom Decor & Educator Supplies

 Teachers often ask us for buttons to distribute to faculty-friends and students and for posters, stickers and flags for their classrooms.
 If you're a teacher who would like some items, reach out!
 We'd be happy to gift you some!